getsentry/sentry-docs/src/collections/_documentation/learn/scopes.md

 ## Configuring the Scope

-The most useful operation when working with scopes is the `configure_scope` function.
+The most useful operation when working with scopes is the `configure-scope` function.
 It can be used to reconfigure the current scope.
 This for instance can be used to add custom tags or to inform sentry about the currently authenticated user.